Specializations (or Careers)

 North Carolina A&T State University participates in the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 Participation in NC-SARA allows the University to provide distance learning programs and coursework to residents of states and territories outside North Carolina.
 However, NC-SARA does not grant automatic reciprocity with other states or exempt N.C.
 A&T from the professional licensing requirements required by other states or territories.

 N.C.
-A&T’s programs and courses meet the state educational requirements for licensure or certification for professional organizations in North Carolina.
+A&T’s Teacher Education programs meet the state educational requirements for licensure or certification in North Carolina and are approved by the North Carolina Department of Public Instruction (NCDPI).
 The University is in the process of determining the licensure requirements for its professional licensure programs but a determination has not been made whether N.C.
-A&T’s online degree programs meet state educational requirements for licensure or certification in every other U.S. state and territory.
+A&T’s Teacher Education programs meet state educational requirements for licensure or certification for the following states and territories:

 The University's mailing address is: